kamilmazurek/spring-beans-explained/README.md

 Spring creates and manages beans based on how developers define them.
 One of the most common ways is to use the `@Bean` annotation inside a class annotated with `@Configuration`:

-Below is an example that you can find in the `pl.kamilmazurek.example.mybean` package.
+Below is an example that you can find in the `pl.kamilmazurek.example.beans.mybean` package.

 ```java
 @Configuration